$pp$-waves as exact solutions to ghost-free infinite derivative gravity: PP-wave spacetimes in IDG

 For the choice of the form factor ${\cal F}_{2}={\cal F}_{3}=0$ which yields the theory

 which has non-singular bouncing solution which may avoid cosmological singularity problem \cite{Biswas2}.
 The associated field equations for the pp-wave spacetimes reduce to $\partial^{2}H=0$.
-This shows that the pp-wave solutions of Einstein's theory are the exact solution of the theory.
+This shows that the pp-wave solutions of Einstein theory are exact solution of the theory.